teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 references and use `ON DELETE SET NULL` so quote history survives account removal.
 The `on` promotion remains paused until this migration and an anonymous live write pass; MB755 does not promote any channel automatically.

+MB756 records the supervised live proof of the earlier HTTP/repository design.
+On the development channel, `short-content-v3` stayed silent and write-free in `observe`, delivered bounded success and neutral errors in `on`, and returned to its prior revisioned state after rollback.
+The exercise also exposed that the historical `.plugins cleardata` command addresses the v1/v2 namespace and therefore cannot be used as an API v3 repository cleanup contract.

+MB757 resolves that operational ambiguity without changing storage semantics.
+The Owner-only `.plugins clearv3data <package>` action validates the runtime slug and derives the private short-or-hashed v3 key inside `PluginManager`.
+It is idempotent, works independently of package lifecycle or installation, never reveals a path, and cannot delete legacy same-slug storage.
+It adds no startup activation, automatic cleanup or plugin-visible filesystem authority.